To bring together caring adults and talented, under-resourced children to make the dream of a college degree a reality.

 Stephen is a University of Oregon alum, and enjoys spending time with his wife, training for triathlons, reading and cheering on the Ducks.

-Molli Mitchell, Youth Program Manager
+Molli Mitchell, Youth Program Director

 Molli joined the Marathon Scholars team in August 2015.
 With 11 years of non-profit program management experience serving families experiencing trauma and 6 years as a mentor herself she brings a broad range of skills to support youth and mentor relationships.
 Molli holds a BS in Human Development and Family Studies as well as a Masters in Social Work, both from the University of Wisconsin – Madison.
 In her spare time, Molli enjoys cooking, spending time with friends, working to dismantle systemic oppression, being a part of a social justice-focused faith community, and jogging.

-Brooke Adams, College Program Manager
+Brooke Adams, College Program Director

 Board of Trustees